Dewalt-arch/pimpmykali/README.md

 - reworked python-pip installation to its own function python-pip-curl and installs python-pip via curl

 # Revision 0.2:
-- Added colorized notifications, help system, command line arguements, case based menu system
+- Added colorized notifications, help system, command line arguments, case based menu system
-- valid command line arguements are: help, all, go, grub, impacket, missing, menu, smb, grub, root
+- valid command line arguments are: help, all, go, grub, impacket, missing, menu, smb, grub, root
 - anything other than --all or -all or all , will only run that function and then exit.
-- command line arguements can be used with -- or - or just the word itself to try can catch for all possible cases
+- command line arguments can be used with -- or - or just the word itself to try can catch for all possible cases

 - example command line var: --help or -help or help will catch help and works for all valid command line arguements anything other the command line arugement catch exits and displays help